squid-cache/squid-cache.github.io/Features/CacheHierarchy.rst

 == How do I configure Squid forward all requests to another proxy? ==

 First, you need to give Squid a parent cache.
 Second, you need to tell Squid it can not connect directly to origin servers.
-This is done with three configuration file lines:
+This is done with these configuration file lines:

 {{{
 cache_peer parentcache.foo.com parent 3128 0 no-query default